ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 cancel such a request, convey that consent was granted, or convey that consent was revoked or preemptively denied.

+Since they are not necessarily in the context of a room, consent requests are sent directly from the provider of the user requesting consent, to the provider of the target user.
+(There is no concept of a hub outside of the context of a room.)

 ~~~
 POST /requestConsent/{targetDomain}
 POST /updateConsent/{requesterDomain}